 Bachelor of Music in Jazz & Contemporary Improvisation

 This degree program is designed for students who want to combine strong foundations in mainstream jazz training, as well as more eclectic approaches to contemporary improvised music.
 Applicants should have an extensive background on an instrument and demonstrated improvisational skills.
-This degree is not available for jazz guitar.

 The Bachelor of Music in Jazz & Contemporary Improvisation requires a minimum of 120 credits: coursework is 75% within SMTD and 25% within the liberal arts.